vasigiurgi/evi-cf-deep-learning-based-for-iv/README.md

 The second dataset used for semantic segmentation contains 127 frames (lidar and camera) from the KITTI raw dataset.
 The number of classes is simplified to 3 classes: road, vehicle and background.

+	The lidar-camera dataset The semantic KITTI dataset has originally only 200 camera images.
+The dataset is similar to KITTI Stereo and KITTI Flow 2012/2015 datasets.
+Since the KITTI semantic has no LiDAR frames (like the road dataset for instance), the corresponding 3D point-cloud points of the existing camera frames have to be identified in the big original KITTI raw dataset, which contains the data for all tasks.
+Hence, for 127 out of the 200 camera images, LiDAR frames have been successfully projected and up-sampled to create dense depth images.
+A 3D LiDAR point x is mapped into a point y in the camera plane according to the KITTI projection P, rectification R and translation T matrices

 # Results
 The evidential formulation introduces a extra class called _ignorance_ to treat the uncertaintes.
 More deeper explanations are treated in the paper that is in the process of being published.